graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Each Member can be preceded by a documentation string and may have one or more Aliases.

-A child Enum's Members are merged with the parent's Members.

-Enums can be merged if their parents match and their Members can be merged.
+Enums can be merged if their parents match.

 ## Scalar type